MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/azure-services/azure-notification-hub.md

 }
 ```

-You must configure the **DispatcherConstants.cs** to match match your Azure Notification Hub configuration.
+You must configure the **DispatcherConstants.cs** to match your Azure Notification Hub configuration.
 The value of the `SubscriptionTags` property should match the values used in the client apps.
 The `NotificationHubName` property is the name of your Azure Notification Hub instance.
 The `FullAccessConnectionString` property is the access key found in your notification hub **Access Policies**.
 The following screenshot shows the location of the `NotificationHubName` and `FullAccessConnectionString` properties in the Azure portal:

 ![Screenshot of the Azure Notification Hub name and FullAccessConnectionString](azure-notification-hub-images/notification-hub-full-access-policy.png "Azure Notification Hub name and FullAccessConnectionString")